-To calculate risk, we measure the standard deviation of weekly returns over a five year period to 31 March 2023.
+To calculate risk indicators in the Fund's PDS and quarterly fund updates, we measure the standard deviation of weekly returns over the five year period described below.
 Standard deviation is a statistical measure of the dispersion of a series of data relative to its mean.
 In financial theory it is typically used to form a view of the historical volatility of an asset's returns.
 In its simplest form, the greater the standard deviation measure, the greater the variance between an asset's mean return and its historical return series.

-To calculate the five year standard deviation of weekly returns, we use Fund returns data from 8 November 2018 to 31 March 2023 and NZU returns data prior to make up the five years.
+To calculate the five year standard deviation of weekly returns, we use Fund returns data (calculated in accordance with the Financial Markets Conduct Regulations 2014) over the 5 years ending on the most recently completed quarter prior to the date of the relevant document.
 We then compute the weekly standard deviation over the time period and annualise this by multiplying by the square root of 12.